hdeadman/puppet-mcmyadmin/README.md

 The password to use for the McMyAdmin web admin user.
 Default: `${name}`

+The user (unix) account on the system will not have a password set.

 #### `user`

 The user to operate as.
 A home directory will be created.
 Default: `${name}`